donno/donno.github.io/docs/_drafts/load-testing-companies.md

 Next what we do is compute the minimum number employees assigned, as we don't want some companies to end up with no employees (otherwise why bother) likewise under 5 is a bit too small to really be a company for this testing.
+This way up front we know how many employees are `spare` to be distributed amongst the companies as additional head count from their minimum.

-Likewise, we want to ensure the largest company has 500 - this is really an exception to the logic above, what we end up doing is we pick the company with the most employees and give them a larger head count.
+Likewise, we want to ensure the largest company has 500 - this is really an exception to the logic above, what we end up doing is we pick the company with the most employees and give them a larger head count..

 In terms of weightings, companies need more change to get extra employees otherwise, they all end up equally getting extra hires (i.e. more then then minimum) which is especially true for the upper range of companies.

 Brining this all together:
 ```python